 First solo show

-The second series “Connections” uses a more abstract approach.
+The second series “Connections” used a more abstract approach.
 Transferring drawings into the paint Karen delved into the connectivity of everything in existence while the space between things continued to fascinate her.
 She celebrated her first solo show with this series.

 Dark matter and Cosmic Christ